trectenwald/omnigraffle-aws/README.md

 Omnigraffle stencils using AWS Simple Icons.

 ## Overview
 I've found many stencils for Omnigraffle based off of [AWS Simple Icons](https://aws.amazon.com/architecture/icons/).
 However many seem out of date or disorganized.
 This is my attempt at creating stencils that I'll continually update.
-The first stencils are based off of AWS Simple Icons downloaded in November 2017.
+The first stencils are based off of AWS Simple Icons version **17.10.18**.

 ## Details